When Spoof Detectors Travel: Evaluation Across 66 Languages in the Low-Resource Language Spoofing Corpus: Results and discussion

 In particular, even when the synthesizer is held fixed, SRR can shift by tens of percentage points across languages for the same CM.
 For example, under \texttt{Parler-TTS}, the English--Polish contrast reaches 94.46 pp for \texttt{w2v2\_300} and 82.06 pp for \texttt{df\_arena\_500}; under \texttt{Piper}, the Danish--Welsh contrast reaches 99.51 pp for \texttt{aasist3}.
 These results highlight that language mismatch and synthesizer choice can interact: a given TTS system can be reliably rejected in one language while bypassing the same detector in another.

 Using the controlled comparisons in Table~\ref{tab:popular_vs_lowresource_pairs}, we further highlight representative cases where robustness differences persist even when both the CM and synthesizer are held fixed.
 For instance, with \texttt{Indic-TTS}, Hindi--Odia shows a 59.22 pp gap for \texttt{res2tcn} and a 75.38 pp gap for \texttt{rescapsguard}, despite identical generation conditions.
-With \texttt{Silero}, Moksha--Chechen exhibits an 88.01 pp gap for \texttt{res2tcn}; with \texttt{MMS-TTS}, Dutch--Bashkir differs by 77.50 pp for \texttt{res2tcn}.
 These controlled contrasts provide direct evidence that language identity can act as an independent source of domain shift in spoof detection.